numba/numba/docs/source/cuda/examples.rst

    :linenos:

-This passes a :ref:`CUDA memory check test <developer-debugging>`, which can help with debugging.
-Running the script produces the following output:
+This passes a :ref:`CUDA memory check test <debugging-cuda-python-code>`, which can help with debugging.
+Running the code above produces the following output:

 .. code-block:: none